Copyright (c) Meta Platforms, Inc. and affiliates.

 from botorch.exceptions.warnings import UserInputWarning

-from botorch.models.transforms.utils import subset_transform
+from botorch.models.transforms.utils import interaction_features, subset_transform

 from botorch.models.utils import fantasize